arweavememes/arweave-wishlist/README.md

 ------

 ## Funding for Wishlist Items 💸
-Looking for funding to work on any of the below?
+Looking for funding to work on any of the above?
 Here are some funding opportunities from the Arweave Core Team which are currently accepting applications:

 ### 🟢 Open Web Foundry [ACTIVE]
 * Funding available: